William Cunningham (body snatcher)

-William Cunningham (1807 – October 1871) was a body snatcher who lived in Cincinnati, Ohio.
+William Cunningham (c.
+1807 – October 1871) was a body snatcher who lived in Cincinnati, Ohio.
 A "professional resurrectionist", Cunningham provided corpses for area physicians from 1855 to 1871.
 Popularly known as Old Cunny, other names attributed to Cunningham include "Old Man Dead" and "The Ghoul".

 Early life

 Cunningham was born in Ireland, perhaps in 1807, though his age has been disputed.
 A coroner estimated his age as 65 at the time of death, though he was said to have self-reported his age as 50 in the 1870 US Census.
 He possibly lived in the state of Virginia before moving to Cincinnati.
 He was said to have fought in the Mexican–American War.

 Background

 Cincinnati was considered a center for medicine in the 19th century, with thirteen medical schools operating between 1820 and 1880.
 Thus, there was a substantial need for corpses for anatomy lessons, but there were no legal ways for medical schools to acquire them.
 Prior to 1825, students generally raided cemeteries themselves, but growing demand led to the establishment of "professional resurrectionists" to acquire bodies on behalf of the schools.
 Taking bodies from cemeteries in Ohio was considered a felony.